 - 156.5 TWh by 2050

 - Wholesale system planners believe the vulnerability level associated with EV load growth will be relatively low.
-Instead, they see EV growth as a business opportunity.
+Instead, they view EV growth as a business opportunity.
 The EV charging load can provide additional revenue and act as a catalyst to improve the load factor of the system.

 - However, a 2022 report by the Canadian Climate Institute states that Canada’s electricity generation capacity will need to grow to meet the demand for EV charging.
 For example, many suburban areas only support slower Level 1 charging.
-This prevents EV drivers from upgrading to the faster Level 2 charging (the power lines on the street will be unable to handle the increased load).
+This prevents ZEV drivers from upgrading to the faster Level 2 charging (the power lines on the street will be unable to handle the increased load).

 - Many power distributors stated that they see a higher degree of vulnerability to EV charging at the distribution system level rather than at the transmission/wholesale level.